IanJames03/61040-portfolio/README.md

 # Template Portfolio
 # About Me
-*My name is Ian James Delos Reyes, I'm a third-year undergraduate at BSU researching code comprehension interventions, it's nice to meet you!
+My name is Ian James Delos Reyes, I'm a third-year undergraduate at Bulacan State University researching code comprehension interventions, it's nice to meet you!

 Some fun facts about me:
 1. I love films.